devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 Asynchronous Programming is an essential part of any modern application.
 There will always be network calls, user input or any number of other unpredictable things that your app has to wait for.
 Luckily Dart [[@dartteamDartProgrammingLanguage2019]](https://dart.dev/) and Flutter [[@flutterdevteamFlutterFramework2018]](https://flutter.dev/) have a very good integration of Asynchronous Programming.
 This chapter will teach you the basics of Futures, async/await [[@dartteamDartProgrammingLanguage2019]](https://dart.dev/) and Streams [[@dartteamDartStreams2019]](https://dart.dev/tutorials/language/streams).
 Throughout this chapter, I will be using the _HTTP package_ [[@dartteamHttpDartPackage2019]](https://pub.dev/packages/http) to make network requests.
 Communication with the web is one of the most common use-cases for Asynchronous Programming, so I thought it would only be fitting.

 ## Futures
 Futures [[@dartteamDartProgrammingLanguage2019]](https://dart.dev/) are the most basic way of dealing with asynchronous code in Flutter.
 If you have ever worked with JavaScripts [[@ecmaJavaScriptECMAStandard1997]](https://www.ecma-international.org/publications/standards/Ecma-262.htm) Promises before, they are basically the exact same thing.
-Here is a small example: This is a simplified version of the Wisgen API Data-Provider.
+Here is a small example: This is a simplified version of the Wisgen API class.
 It can make requests to the AdviceSlip API [[@kissAdviceSlipAPI2019]](https://api.adviceslip.com/) to fetch some new advice texts.

 ```dart
 class Api {